strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 20 Dec 2025 --

+- Alterations made to styling of size error in order items available through order view modal. position and color changed for readability.

+---

 -- 18 Dec 2025 --

 - Have moved logic from size selector into add-order-item for checking if already in cart.